List of infantry weapons in the American Revolution: Ferguson rifle

 The Ferguson rifle is the first breech-loading rifle to be adopted by the military.
 It had a much faster fire rate than muskets, and was one of only a very few rifles that could be reloaded while in the prone position.
 The cost was much higher than any other rifle used by the British military.
 It had an accurate range of approximately 100 yards with a 3- to 4-inch inaccuracy.
 The creator of this rifle, Major Patrick Ferguson, used approximately 100 of them for his rifle corps; however, when the Major was mortally wounded the rifle production ended and Ferguson's unit was disbanded.
 Only two military examples of Ferguson rifles are known to exist today, along with a few civilian models and modern reproductions.

 Brown Bess musket

 The Brown Bess musket was the gun used by the British military from 1722 until about 1838.
-It was used throughout the Revolutionary War and the Napoleonic Wars.
+It was used throughout the Revolutionary War, the Napoleonic Wars and the War of 1812.
 It was capable of firing approximately three to four shots per minute.
 The Brown Bess Musket was a flint-lock musket, meaning it would use flint in order to spark the gunpowder loaded into the gun to cause the gun to fire.